26-Year-Old Finds Creative Way To Buy First Home & Make $400k

 However making sacrifices doesn’t mean you have to live in deprivation with Rochelle saying,

 “I still go out for brunch occasionally, but I’ll order the $9 item instead of the $30 deluxe breakfast.
 I love to travel overseas, but I choose cheaper destinations and wait for amazing flight sales.
 I’ve never felt like I am depriving myself.
 You just have to be a really good bargain hunter.
-I live for great deals”.
+I live for great property deals”.

 STEEP LEARNING CURVE